SalomePlatform/adao/doc/en/ref_checking_keywords.rst

 .. index:: single: Observer
 .. index:: single: Observers
 .. index:: single: Observer Template
-.. index:: single: Study_name
+.. index:: single: StudyName
-.. index:: single: Study_repertory
+.. index:: single: StudyRepertory
 .. index:: single: UserDataInit

 This set of commands is related to the description of a checking case, that is a